-5818 Ellison Hall/4306 MSRB (805) 893-7367 libe.washburn@ucsb.edu
+Tim DeVries (805) 893-5308 tdevries@geog.ucsb.edu

-Mechanical Engineering Eckart Meiburg
+Mechanical Engineering

-Engineering II, Room 2351 (805) 893-5278 meiburg@engineering.ucsb.edu
+Eckart Meiburg (805) 893-5278 meiburg@engineering.ucsb.edu

-Bren School of Environmental Science & Management Hunter Lenihan
+Bren School of Environmental Science & Management

-Bren 3428 (805) 893-8629 lenihan@bren.ucsb.edu
+Hunter Lenihan (805) 893-8629 lenihan@bren.ucsb.edu

 ACADEMIC RESOURCES AND REQUIREMENTS

 These guidelines incorporate both University and Department regulations, and are designed to help ensure that students finish their M.S. or Ph.D. degrees successfully and in a reasonable amount of time.
 They are not designed to tie the Department's, or the student's hands.
 Thus, most "rules" are flexible.
 It is highly recommended that both masters and doctoral students work closely with your advisor to plan your schedule for advancing to candidacy, doing field/lab work, and writing your dissertation.
 Each advisor has his/her own set of requirements for Ph.D. students to advance.